sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > Understanding the universe is massively complex process and goal.
 But each one of us should have an objective to pursue this journey and willingness to fail.

 > Change in state of matter/thought in materialistic world is relative in nature.
 To shape-up internal/external matter or thought for an inclusive world need to create an environment that can nurture this.

+> One important lesson of life- You can determine quality of your life only by being generous and loving everyone.

+> In pursuit of knowing self, knowledge will help you to understand how small you are, and unwise, and how far you have yet to go.

+> The real meaning of life depends upon the resultant of all KARMA for community at large.